Karun-D/passVault/README.md

 <!-- ROADMAP -->
 ## Future Plans

-1. Substitue the password program with a much more useful design.
+1. substitute the password program with a much more useful design.